ikivanc/OCRVisualizer/README.md

 This tool will be helful for your data discovery, if you use OCR with your documents.

+The new preview OCR engine is integrated (through "Recognize Text" API operation) with even better text recognition results for English.

 ## Main Functinality
 In this version;